jcoleman45/6300test/Project1/ProjectPlan.md

 > - Effort hours: total number of team-member hours you expect to spend on the project
 > - Lines of code: total number of lines of source code you expect to have in your final product

-We expect that this project should take a combined 25 team-member hours.
-In the final product, we expect 100 lines of code for the software, and 50 lines of code for testing.
+Effort Hours

+- The estimated project effort should be around 40 team-member/man hours.

+Lines of Code

+- The estimated source LOC for the complete tool is around 200 lines.
+- And around 200 lines of code for Junit tests.